Sciences ¡ö Humanities

 Doing Business in China (3 credits, spring & fall)

 It aims to provide an overview of business environment in China so that students may understand some important issues for doing business in China.
 Students are expected to read the assigned articles before each session and should actively participate in discussions.
 A business proposal, produced in teams, is required at the end of the semester.

-International Economics and China (3 credits, spring & fall)
+International Business and China (3 credits, spring & fall)

 An introduction to international economics with an emphasis on the trade issues of China, this course covers the main theories in international trade, their empirical relevance, and their roles for the Chinese economy.
 It also links these conceptual tools provided by international economics to actual strategic and operational decisions of exporters and multinational enterprises.
 Upon completing this course, students should be familiar with the analytical methods used by economists and apply economic principles to understand China's growing role in the world and managerial decisions made in internationally oriented firms.

 IR 401: Sino-American Relations (3 credits, spring & fall)

 It explores the relationship between China and the United States from its beginning to the present.
 It will discuss historical legacies in both domestic context and international background, as well as contemporary issues of Sino-American relations.
 It encourages students to think about the shaping forces of the relationship, the common and divergent interests of the two countries, and how a stable and mutually beneficial interaction may be gained.
 The course concentrates on Post Cold War events in the context of American predominance, decline of Soviet power and emergence of China as a new force on the international scene.